max-tang/Library.App/readme.md

-# Prerequests for building and running the application locally
+# Prerequisite for building and running the application locally

 1. .NET 6 installed